GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

   modules, focus on the knowledge that's needed to perform each task, not the order in which tasks occur.**

-  > In temporal decompositon, execution order is reflected in the code
+  > In temporal decomposition, execution order is reflected in the code
   > structure: operations that happen at different times are in different
   > methods or classes.
 If the same knowledge is used at different points in
   > execution, it gets encoded in multiple places, resulting in information